mjwals/taxtharich/README.md

 - FontAwesome v6.6
 - uuidv4
 ## How to use it
-Requires Node.js v18+ or v20+ for smoothest experience
+Requires Node.js v18+ or v20+ for the best experience.
 - Download and extract the project zip
 - Open a terminal in the project folder (the one containing `package.json`)
 - Install dependencies: `npm install`